 Check out this document for a detailed guide on choosing your laptop.

-Another thing to look at is not getting actual textbooks in different ways.
-You can buy used textbooks for less at SUB-Text in the SUB and in the bookstore.
-Another option is to look online, Amazon and Abebooks carry many of the textbooks for slightly less.
+Another thing to look at is getting actual textbooks in different ways.
+You can buy used textbooks for less at SUB-Text in the SUB (Student Union Building) and in the UVic bookstore.
+Another option is to look online.
+Amazon and Abebooks carry many of the textbooks for slightly less.
 E-books are also a good alternative; they are often cheaper, occasionally free, but they do require you to stare at a screen.
 Lots of students use e-books regularly, but some prefer having an actual textbook.

 To set yourself up for success in engineering, it is important to meet other people and make friends.
 This lets you form study groups, work on projects and ask questions with a group of students who are going through the same workload you are.
 There are two main times where people come into UVic engineering and the ESS runs events for both groups.
-The largest group is in first year and the ESS runs a Frosh for first years.
-Check out this facebook group for the 2015 Frosh page.
-Frosh is one of the best experiences in your degree and you should definitely get involved.
-The second group of students come in third year after two years in college and the ESS runs Disorientation for these incoming third years.
-Keep an eye on the ESS facebook group for information on Disorientation.
-It’s a lot of fun and you get to break the ice with a bunch of other incoming UVic engineers.
+Keep an eye on the ESS facebook group for information on events run by the ESS.
+They’re a lot of fun and you get to break the ice with a bunch of other incoming UVic engineers.

 If you find yourself struggling with stress, or to keep up with school, there are lots of resources available.
 If you’re finding yourself stressed, check out Counselling Services.
 They have both groups and individual sessions to help you work with stress.
 If you find yourself struggling with the workload, check out this link to see one of the resources available.